Eglise Saint-Pierre

 ‘Eglise Saint-Pierre’ is an abandoned church in the Belgium town Grâce-Hollogne.
 The church was eventually demolished in 2017.

-The site, where this church was built, was originally a Merovingian cemetery.
-According to archaeological sources, the Romanesque tower is the last remains of the first church.
-The tower was built in the 12th century.
-Later there was also a gothic church here, but this one was torn down.
+This site has a long history.
+Originally, it was a Merovingian cemetery.
+Archaeologists say the Romanesque tower is the last part of the first church, built in the 12th century.
+Later, a Gothic church stood here, but it was eventually torn down.

-The latest church was built in 1756 and enlarged in 1895.
-However, the mayor neoclassical the building in 1999 because of the danger of collapsing.
-It was sealed because the church had suffered from dry rot.
-Later, an earthquake in 1983 made the property even more unstable.
-There was no money to restore the church.
+The last church was constructed in 1756 and expanded in 1895.
+By 1999, the building was in danger of collapsing.
+The mayor had it reinforced in a neoclassical style, but the church was already suffering from dry rot.
+In 1983, an earthquake made the structure even more unstable.
+There was no money to restore it properly.